poolpOrg/go-setdb/README.md

+## Code

+For now, the code is a moving target, so unless you know what you're doing, don't import it.

+Otherwise, look atht the example implementations in cmd/, one implements a server and the other a command line tool that also ships a client.

 ## Special thanks
 This project was worked on partly during my spare time and partly during my work time, at [VeepeeTech](https://github.com/veepee-oss),